andrechristikan/ack-nestjs-boilerplate-docs/features/response.md

 #### With Data

-`@Response` also work with data, just by give return value.
+`@Response` also works with data, just by giving return value.

 ```typescript
 import { Response } from 'src/utils/response/response.decorator';